Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Inference Procedure and Algorithm

 \subsection{Inference}

-In this section, we assume $\mathcal{S}=\{s_1,...,s_{|\mathcal{S}|}\}$ with cardinality $|\mathcal{S}|<\infty$, and illustrate how to use the regularized support function estimation method of \citet{gafarov2019inference} to construct uniformly valid confidence sets in a computationally tractable way.
-For illustrative purposes, we do not consider shape restrictions in the introduction of the inference procedure.
-However, it is worth noting that these restrictions can be easily incorporated with additional notations.
+In this section, we denote $\mathcal{S}=\{s_1,...,s_{|\mathcal{S}|}\}$ by assuming its cardinality is finite, i.e., $|\mathcal{S}|<\infty$.
+For illustrative purposes, we do not consider shape restrictions in the presentation of the inference procedure.
+Nonetheless, these restrictions can be easily incorporated with additional notations.
+Below, we demonstrate that the regularized support function method of \citet{gafarov2019inference} can be directly applied in our analysis to obtain uniformly valid confidence sets for the PRTEs.
+In this section, we closely follow the notations and assumptions from \citet{gafarov2019inference}.